mxcl/PromiseKit/Documentation/CommonPatterns.md

 Be careful not to ignore all errors, though!
 Recover only those errors that make sense to recover.

-## Promises for modal view controllers
+## Promises for Modal View Controllers

 ```swift
 class ViewController: UIViewController {